 If you’re looking to stay somewhere with a few places to eat at and slightly more going on, check out Bluey’s Beach 20 minutes down the road.
 We lived here for a month and it’s absolutely amazing.

-Even though Saint Paddy’s Day is on 17 March, Sydney will be celebrating the St Patricks Day parade on Sunday 15 March in The Rocks.
+Even though Saint Paddy’s Day is on 17 March, Sydney will be celebrating the St Patricks Day parade in The Rocks.
 The historical suburb will transform into an Irish village for the day complete with drumming, bagpipes and costumes.
 Get ready to drink a lot of Guinness and paint yourself green at one of our favourite things to do in Autumn in Sydney.

 22. Discover The Best Waterfalls In Sydney

 If you love a bit of adventure on the weekend in Sydney, get in your car and head out of the city to find some of the most amazing waterfalls.
 You’ll be just as shocked as we were to think places like this exist near Sydney.

 Although it’s an early start, go to a dawn service on Anzac Day to pay your respects to the Australian soldiers who fort in the war.
 Popular places include the Bondi dawn service as well as the service at Martin’s Place.

 Then go for a beer afterwards and if you last the entire day of drinking and win a few games of 2Up, count yourself lucky!